phunanon/uMod/README.md

 A moderation bot I made so I could kick Carlbot, but which now has now become quite featureful.

 - Auto-Moderation
-  - **AI Moderator**: an optional OpenAI-powered moderation feature that times out for five minutes after three strikes
+  - **AiMod**: an optional AI moderation feature that times out for five minutes after three strikes
+    - uses a local model for text
+    - optionally uses OpenAI moderation for images
   - **InviteSpam**: auto-timeout users who post invites, and kick those who post invites and ping @everyone
   - **PingSpam**: auto-timeout users who ping more than three roles or users in one message
   - **PermaRole**: ensures roles are restored even if somebody leaves and joins